Jean-Baptiste Leca, Ph.D.

 Mackenzie is in her final year of her undergraduate Bachelor of Arts degree in Psychology.
 During her time at the University of Lethbridge she has focused on brain and behavior and child development.

 She has most recently become interested in the link between abnormal brain behavior and criminal activity.
 She also has a course background in religions and psychology.

-In Fall 2021, Mackenzie is working with MSc student Patricia Mitchell to examine playful and instrumental behavioral components of object manipulation in free-ranging Balinese long-tailed macaques.
+In Fall 2021, Mackenzie worked with MSc student Patricia Mitchell to examine playful and instrumental behavioral components of object manipulation in free-ranging Balinese long-tailed macaques.
 She hopes this study will improve her research on child development and abnormal behavior in the future.